LIGHTHOUSE PRINCIPLE: DISCLOSURE

 The Audit Office welcomes requests for government information from the public and will, unless the request refers to excluded information, make every effort to make information readily available without charge.

-During 2016−17, we received one formal GIPA access application which was deemed to be partially invalid as it was seeking access to excluded information.
+During 2017-18, we received one formal GIPA access application which was deemed to be invalid as it was seeking access to excluded information.
 We also received a request from another government agency for our consent to release information.
 This was not approved as it related to excluded information.
-Statistical information about access applications can be found in appendix twelve.
+Statistical information about access applications can be found in Appendix Twelve.

 Award-winning annual report